 For all the groups concerned as of 2020, when a CGT liability arises a CGT return will need to be submitted to HMRC within 30 days of the completion of the disposal, and a payment on account of the full calculated CGT liability will be payable within the same 30 day window.

 All groups surveyed believed this should be communicated as clearly and quickly as possible, as the policy change could have a significant impact on decision making, strategic and financial planning regarding property disposal.

-If you have any questions or concerns regarding tax issues, you can contact our team of tax experts here.
+If you have any questions or concerns regarding tax issues, contact our team of tax experts.